Which city is cheaper, Madrid or Paris?

 Paris is a iconic, bustling, and energetic city.
 It's an amazing and huge city with tons of activities and things to do.
 Many visitors also come because of it's amazing beauty.
 Other reasons to visit include shopping, museums, and theater.

-Madrid is a friendly, cultural, and diverse city.
+Madrid is a compact, friendly, and authentic city.
 It's an amazing and huge city with tons of activities and things to do.
 Other reasons to visit include food, shopping, and museums.

 Let's take a look at the differences and similarities between Madrid and Paris.
 Then, you can decide for yourself which place is better for your next trip.